Call us 203-307-5500

 At Strong Start, our infant classrooms follow individualized sleep schedules because babies under 12 months vary widely in their nap needs.
 By the toddler years, most children in our program have settled into a single afternoon nap, which we protect as a key part of their daily rhythm.

-The Nap Transition Timeline
+Mapping Out the Nap Transition Timeline

 Most children go through three major nap transitions during their first few years: